SafwanS143/alfalahkitchener/README.md

 git clone https://github.com/SafwanS143/alfalahkitchener.git
 cd alfalahkitchener

-# Run in Chrome (web build) at the target resolution
+# Run in Chrome (web build)
-flutter run -d chrome --web-browser-flag "--window-size=1097,617"
+flutter run -d chrome

 # Or build the Android APK (the version actually deployed at the masjid)
 flutter build apk
 ```

-Or open the hosted GitHub Pages link in a browser window sized to **1097 × 617**.
+Or just open the hosted GitHub Pages link in any browser — the layout will scale to fit your window automatically.

-> **Note on resolution:** The layout is currently designed for a fixed 1097 × 617 display.
-A planned improvement is to wrap the root widget in a `FittedBox` + `Transform.scale` to make it resolution-independent while preserving the aspect ratio — allowing it to scale correctly on any screen size.
+> **Note on display:** The app was designed for a fixed 16:9 TV at the masjid, so the layout has a fixed aspect ratio rather than reflowing for arbitrary screen shapes.
+The web build scales the whole UI proportionally to fill the viewport while preserving that aspect ratio — so on screens that aren't 16:9 you'll see matching dark bars on the off-axis (top/bottom on tall windows, left/right on ultrawide).
+This is intentional letterboxing: it keeps the display visually identical to what hangs on the wall at the masjid, regardless of where you view it from.

 ---